DiiiaZoTe/pino-api-logger/README.md

 ### High-Load Considerations

 Under very high load, log files may slightly exceed `maxLogSizeMegabytes` before rotation occurs.
 This is expected behavior — files typically stay within ~1.2x the configured limit.

+At extremely high throughput in cluster mode, rapid consecutive rotations can occasionally occur, potentially creating multiple overflow files within the same second.
+This is a rare edge case and doesn't affect log integrity.
+However, it may cause one or the other overflow log file to fill up before the other.
+There is no telling which will be picked up as the faster to perform rotation will be picked up by the other workers.

 For extremely high-throughput workloads, consider:
 - Increasing `maxLogSizeMegabytes` (e.g., 200-500MB) to reduce rotation frequency